SN 2019vxm: A Shocking Coincidence between Fermi and TESS: Data Reduction

 While \tess\ has great temporal resolution, it has relatively poor spatial resolution, where each pixel is approximately $21\arcsec \times 21\arcsec$, with an effective Point-Spread Function (ePSF)\footnote{While it is not uncommon to refer to the ePSF as the Pixel Response Function (PRF) for \tess, we refer to the PRF as the ePSF to be in line with difference-imaging pipelines and methods across various surveys.} with a Full-Width at Half-Maximum (FWHM) typically between $21\arcsec$ and $42\arcsec$ \citep[one to two pixels;][]{tessprf_2022}.
 Because of the undersampled ePSF, any PSF photometry can be quite dominated by the individual response/sensitivity of the pixels \citep{tessprf_2022}.

-The Full Frame Images (FFIs), which are $(2048 \times 2048)\;{\rm pixels}^2$ for each of the 16 CCDs that can be accessed through the Barbara A.~Mikulski Archive for Space Telescopes (MAST)\footnote{\dataset[doi:10.17909/0cp4-2j79]{http://dx.doi.org/10.17909/0cp4-2j79}}, have undergone ``calibration'', but no subsequent background subtraction.
+The Full Frame Images (FFIs), which are $(2048 \times 2048)\;{\rm pixels}^2$ for each of the 16 CCDs that can be accessed through the Barbara A.~Mikulski Archive for Space Telescopes \citep[MAST;][]{MAST_2022}, have undergone ``calibration'', but no subsequent background subtraction.
 Removing the scattered light background across the detector is highly non-trivial as it evolves rapidly spatially and temporally.
 The highly elongated orbit between the moon and the Earth causes scattered light from both the Earth and the Moon to enter \tess's optical path, requiring further reduction pipelines to analyze objects \citep{Ridden_2021}.